 This module is the bringing together and culmination of the strands of learning from earlier modules.
 This includes but is not limited to a consolidation of your skills with regard to critique, professional frameworks and organisation, research and studio practice.
 Having tested strategies for disseminating work in the previous module this module focuses on the realisation of an ambitious project with an accompanying publication.
 It is expected that your final project and publication will fully realise and expresses the conceptual terrain that your current research and art has mapped out and take a form appropriate to the enquiry you are making.
 The publication will take a form pertinent to your art and research and is understood as a visual and written culmination of the thinking carried out in the previous modules.
 The Final Major Exposition module allows students enough time to achieve an ambitious final project and publication that signals a critical engagement with notions of dissemination and publication in the field of contemporary art.

-Applicants should have a good BA (Hons) degree in fine art or an equivalent British or overseas qualification.
+Applicants should have a 2:2 or above honours degree in fine art or an equivalent British or overseas qualification.